-The stages of drowning go like this:
+The stages of drowning include:

 Involuntary breath-holding can lead to unconsciousness.
 Once you become unconscious, CPR may be needed for revival.
-It is the stage where a drowning person could be saved without permanent side effects.
+It is the stage where a drowning person can be saved without permanent side effects.
 If the person does not receive resuscitation, breathing stops, and the heart slows down.

 As the heart slows down, the body will enter a state of hypoxic convulsion.
 You may experience severe convulsions that are similar to seizures.
-The skill starts turning blue, especially around the lips and extremities, toes, and fingers.
+The skin starts turning blue, especially around the lips and extremities, toes, and fingers.

-The final stage where the brain, heart, and lungs reach ‘cerebral hypoxia.’
+The final stage is where the brain, heart, and lungs reach ‘cerebral hypoxia.’
 It means that the person is now facing irreversible damage to the vital organs.
 At this stage, there is no going back, and the chances of survival are low.